CHIEF EXECUTIVES

 Mr. Drysdale served three terms as the President of the American Chamber of Commerce of the Philippines and three terms as the Chairman of the twenty-six member chambers of the Asia-Pacific Council of American Chambers of Commerce (APCAC).

 Mr. Drysdale splits his time between Manila, Philippines and Hillsborough, California.
-He has four children: Catherine (18), Jennifer (17), George (14), and Caroline (11).
-In his spare time, George enjoys golf, tennis and coaching his children’s sports teams.
+He has five children: Catherine, Jennifer, George, Caroline, and Jack.
+In his spare time, George enjoys golf, tennis and coaching his children's sports teams.